lubuntu-team/manual/source/3/3.3/3.3.6/xpad.rst

 Screenshot
 ----------
 .. image:: xpad-screenshot.png
-      :width: 80%
+      :width: 40%

 Version
 -------
-Lubuntu ships with version 5.0.0 of xpad.
+Lubuntu ships with version 5.0.0 of Xpad.

 How to Launch
 -------------